How to ensure compliance with Myanmar sanctions

 Restrictions on trade, financial provisions, and travel have been imposed by countries across the globe to enhance peace and security in Myanmar as well as to ensure compliance with international human rights legislation.
 Governmental guidance for Myanmar sanctions helps individuals and business organizations to adopt their own corporate policies and ensure compliance in their economic activities.

 Such official guidance addresses specific prohibitions, compliance requirements, and sanctions measures imposed by, for example, countries such as Australia, the UK, US, EU, and Canada.
-You can find official guidance on the implementation of certain provisions on Myanmar sanctions by these countries in the following links:
+These countries also make official guidance on the implementation of certain provisions on Myanmar sanctions available.

 In a constantly shifting sanctions landscape, companies need to be vigilant about public financing, transparent transactions, compliant trading, and overall good governance.
 Ensuring compliance with global sanctions focuses on four core questions: